 Contact: Maria Abad

-WASHINGTON, July 8, 2011 – The Horatio Alger Association of Distinguished Americans is pleased to announce that it has awarded scholarships to 24 outstanding high school students in Idaho.
-Each scholar will receive $5,000 toward their college education.
+WASHINGTON, April 26, 2011 – The Horatio Alger Association of Distinguished Americans is pleased to announce that it has awarded $60K in college scholarships to 12 high school students in Fort Worth, Texas.
+The scholarships are made possible by the BNSF Foundation, which has supported Fort Worth with scholarships through the Horatio Alger Association for six years.

-The scholarships provided by the Horatio Alger State Scholarship Programs range from $2,500 to $20,000 and are sponsored by Horatio Alger members and friends.
-In 2011, the programs are awarding more than 850 state scholarships to students throughout the country.
-This marks the first year that the state scholarships are assisting students in all 50 states.
+The Horatio Alger State Scholarship Programs range from $2,500 to $10,500 and are sponsored by Horatio Alger members and friends.
+The state scholarships are now offered in all 50 states and the District of Columbia.
+In 2011, the programs are awarding more than 839 state scholarships to students throughout the country.

 Horatio Alger scholars are provided with numerous resources to ensure a successful college career.
 Each student receives: